Capital Pathway

 The Capital Pathway, also known informally as the Bike Path, is a 220 km recreational pathway interlinking many parks, waterways and sites in Ottawa, Ontario and Gatineau, Quebec.
 Most of the pathway is paved, and allows an almost continuous route through the National Capital Region.

 The pathway was mostly the work of the National Capital Commission (NCC), a crown corporation created in 1959.
-The trail, which includes the Rideau Canal Pathway, the Ottawa River Pathway, and the Rideau River Pathway extends in all directions to the limits of the city of Ottawa and extends northward into Gatineau Park's lakes.
+The trail, which includes the Rideau Canal Pathway, the Ottawa River Pathway, and the Rideau River Eastern Pathway extends in all directions and extends northward into Gatineau Park's lakes.

 History

 The Capital Pathway was a project of the National Capital Commission as part of their improvements to the National Capital Region.
 The NCC was created by an act of parliament in 1959.

 The first section built was the Ottawa River Pathway in the early 1970s.

 The majority of the pathway continues to be maintained by the NCC.

 The section of the Ottawa River Pathway between Acres Road and Moodie Drive was paved in 2009.